Bunions vs. Bone Spurs: Understanding the Differences

 Orthofeet’s footwear solutions

-In many foot conditions, starting with well-made, appropriate shoes is always recommended.
+In many common foot problems, starting with well-made, appropriate shoes is always recommended.
 Orthofeet offers a wide selection of comfortable and well-made shoes, making them an excellent starting point for addressing various foot problems or simply for enhancing comfort.

-Orthofeet shoes come with wide to double-wide widths that comfortably accommodate even severely widened feet from bunions
+Orthofeet shoes for bunions and heel spur shoes come with wide to double-wide widths that comfortably accommodate even severely widened feet from bunions or bone spurs.

 In addition, most Orthofeet shoes have round toe boxes, which are critical when you have bunions.
-The brand also designs many shoes with stretchable materials to further provide comfort with bunions, as they adjust to the unique contours of each foot, including protrusions.
+The brand also designs many shoes with stretchable materials to further provide relief from bunion pain, as they adjust to the unique contours of each foot, including protrusions.

 For individuals dealing with spurs at the top of the foot, Orthofeet shoes offer an extra-deep design to accommodate this condition.
 These shoes are constructed with high-quality inserts that help with pronation and motion control, and they are removable to accommodate orthotics, if needed.